jabbala/CollabMail/README.md

 3. Send and receive emails within the mail group.
 4. Initiate and participate in workflow and approval processes.
 5. Customize notification preferences and access control settings.
+6. Stay informed with real-time mail notifications for access management tasks.

 ## Contributing